rust-lang/book/nostarch/chapter08.md

 * A *vector* allows you to store a variable number of values next to each other.
 * A *string* is a collection of characters.
 We’ve mentioned the `String` type previously, but in this chapter we’ll talk about it in depth.
-* A *hash map* allows you to associate a value with a particular key.
+* A *hash map* allows you to associate a value with a specific key.
 It’s a particular implementation of the more general data structure called a *map*.
 To learn about the other kinds of collections provided by the standard library, see the documentation at *https://doc.rust-lang.org/std/collections/index.html*.